peoples-e/peoples-lib/readme.md

 # The People's Library

 The People's Library is a decentralized, sharable, syncable media library and web app.
-It's a web app inside a media library and a media libaray inside a web app.
+It's a web app inside a media library and a media library inside a web app.

 **__At this point The People's Library is more a proposal than an implementation.__**